SuperTapood/Cudheart/README.md

 - fix namespaces and shit
 - get the exceptions working
 - rename creation to allocation for it to make some more sense
+- change all inner includes to be specific